zby/llm_recorder/README.md

 # llm_recorder

+`llm_recorder` is a basic local observability and debugging tool for language model apps
-`llm_recorder` is a Python library that helps you record and replay interactions with language models.
+- it helps you record and replay interactions with LLMs.
 It is particularly useful for debugging chained LLM calls.

-Currently it works via [litellm](https://github.com/BerriAI/litellm), but there is an experimental OpenAI replay mode that works directly with the OpenAI client.
+Currently it works via [litellm](https://github.com/BerriAI/litellm), but there is an experimental mode that works directly with the OpenAI client.
 See [examples/openai_basic.py](examples/openai_basic.py).

 With `llm_recorder`, you can: